thevisad/seedbox-from-scratch/README.md

 #### Last stable version = 14.05

-Forked from Notos's script, Updated it for Ubuntu 14.04 and Debian 7.0 This script will accept ssl only links, Sorry http :(
+Forked from Notos's script, Updated it for Ubuntu 14.04 and Debian 7.0 This script will provide ssl only links, Sorry http :(

 This script has the following features

 * A multi-user enviroment, you'll have scripts to add and delete users.
 * Linux Quota, to control how much space every user can use in your box.
+* Individual User Login Info https://Server-IP/private/SBinfo.html
+* Individual User Http Downloads directory (http://Server-IP/private/Downloads)

 ## Installed software
 * ruTorrent 3.4 + official plugins
-* rTorrent 0.9.2 or 0.9.3 or 0.9.4(you can choose, downgrade and upgrade at any time)
+* rTorrent 0.9.2 or 0.9.3 or 0.9.4(you can choose)
 * Deluge 1.3.5 or 0.9.3 (you can choose, downgrade and upgrade at any time)
 * libTorrrent 0.13.2 or 0.12.9
 * mktorrent
 * Fail2ban - to avoid apache and ssh exploits.
 Fail2ban bans IPs that show malicious signs -- too many password failures, seeking for exploits, etc.
 * Apache (SSL)
-* OpenVPN
+* OpenVPN - Fixed
 * PHP 5 and PHP-FPM (FastCGI to increase performance)
 * Linux Quota
 * SSH Server (for SSH terminal and sFTP connections)